emmahawk/emmahawk/README.md

 ### Hi there 👋

+## Currently working on an open-source project called Bookish.
+Also trying to build a personal website.

 <!--
 **emmahawk/emmahawk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.